rsdoiel/rsdoiel.github.io/series/index.md

 - [SQL reflections](/series/sql-reflections.md), notes regarding SQL in the context of MySQL 8, SQLite 3 and PostgreSQL >= 14
 - [A Personal Search Engine](/series/pse.md), notes regarding my exploration of the viability of a personal search engine
 - [Book Reviews](/series/books.md), reviews of clasic texts available from Open Library
+- [Library Jargon](library-terminology.md), a slowly accumulating list of terminilogy I've encountered working for a Research Library